Pharmacodynamics

 The interaction has not been studied.

-There may be a slight decrease in the plasma concentration of zidovudine through induction of UDF-GT.
+There may be a slight decrease in the concentration of zidovudine in the blood plasma through the induction of UDP-GT.

 Phenytoin + lamivudine